 As a result of our finished goods operations, which are primarily included in our North America and Bottling Investments operating segments, the following inputs represent a substantial portion of the Company's total cost of goods sold: (1) sweeteners, (2) metals, (3) juices and (4) polyethylene terephthalate ("PET").
 The Company enters into hedging activities related to certain commodities in order to mitigate a portion of the price risk associated with forecasted purchases.
 Many of the derivative financial instruments used by the Company to mitigate the risk associated with these commodity exposures, including any related foreign currency exposure, do not qualify for hedge accounting.
 As a result, the changes in fair value of these derivative instruments have been, and will continue to be, included as a component of net income in each reporting period.
-During the three months ended April 3, 2015, the Company recorded losses of \$24 million in the line item cost of goods sold in our condensed consolidated statement of income related to the changes in the fair value of these derivative instruments.
+During the three and six months ended July 3, 2015, the Company recorded gains of \$6 million and losses of \$18 million, respectively, in the line item cost of goods sold in our condensed consolidated statements of income related to the changes in the fair value of these derivative instruments.
 Refer to Note 5 of Notes to Condensed Consolidated Financial Statements.